Help us improve our content on taxes. Take a short survey.

-As a merchant, you might need to charge taxes on your sales, and report and submit those taxes to your government.
+As a merchant, you might need to charge taxes on your sales, and report and remit those taxes to your government.
 Although tax laws and regulations are complex and can change often, you can set up Shopify to automatically handle most common tax scenarios.
 You can also set up tax overrides to address unique local tax laws and situations.

 Shopify uses many default tax rates, which are updated regularly.
 If you use the default rates, confirm that they are current and correct for your particular circumstances.
 You can override them whenever necessary.

 You should always check with a local tax authority or a tax accountant to make sure that you charge your customers the correct sales tax rates, and to make sure you file and remit the taxes correctly.

 You don't need to follow a formal list of steps to set up your taxes, but you can use this process as a guide:

 If you're running an online store, then set up the countries you will be shipping to.
 You do this step first because the default tax rates are based on your shipping zones.

 If you're using the Shopify POS app to sell in person, then set up the tax rates based on your retail store locations.
 You do this step so that the default POS tax rates are based on the geographic location in which your in-person sales take place.

 Set up the tax rates in the countries and regions to which you will be selling and shipping your products: